Peer Support Groups

-Open to those over the age of 18 you can expect to find an open and safe environment at our self-help and support groups.
-Rather than providing therapy or treatment Beat support groups give you the opportunity to meet others who may be in a similar situation and share experiences, thoughts, successes and problems.
+You can expect to find an open and safe environment at apeer support group.
+Rather than providing therapy or treatment peer support groups give you the opportunity to meet others who may be in a similar situation and share experiences, thoughts, successes and problems.

-There are a range of support groups catering for the differing needs of people affected by eating disorders:
+Beat provides support to a range of independent peer support groups catering for the differing needs of people affected by eating disorders:

 - People with all types of eating disorders